skojaku/core-periphery-detection/README.md

 - `algorithm` is the algorithm that you used to get `c` and `x`
 - `significance_level` is the significance level.
 (Optional; Default is 0.05)
 - `num_of_thread` Number of threads to perform the statistical test (Optional; Default is 4)
-- `sig_c` and `sig_x` are dict objects taking node name as its keys.
+- `sig_c` and `sig_x` are dict objects taking node names as its keys.
 The values of the dict objects are the same as the `c` and `x` but `None` for the nodes belonging to the insignificant core-periphery pairs.
 - `significant` is a boolean list, where `significant[c]=True` or `significant[c]=False` indicates that the cth core-periphery pair is significant or insignificant, respectively.
 - `p_values` is a float list, where `p_values[c]` is the p-value for the cth core-periphery pair under a null model (default is the configuration model).